Connecting the STM32 Nucleo board to your smartphone

 TapNLink connection to the target is protected with a User\Profile permission system.
-TapNLink Primers are coming with a default configuration, and Ride7 will use this default administrator login to get access to the target application.
+TapNLink Primers come with a default configuration, and Ride7 uses the default administrator login to access the target application.

 Select Ok to close the dialog box.
 You are now ready to start programming NUCELO board microcontroller and start debugging the ADC_TemperatureSensor application.
 Select Debug|Start command from the command bar and press ok to close the Cortex Debug Options dialog box.

 Ride7 will program the Nucleo board using a BLE connection with your PC.
 You can monitor and debug the programmed application using Ride7 debugger.